Frequently Asked Questions

 A capital repayment (fixed amount per month)

-In a Linear Mortgage you start to repay the mortgage loan by a fixed amount every month.
-On top of this you pay interest, but the interest payments will reduce over time since you are gradually redeeming the mortgage loan.
-Since the mortgage amount will actually decrease, so will your interest payments.
-A linear mortgage can be useful for people who wish to repay their mortgage as quickly as possible and who are expecting a reduction in income sometime in the future.
-However, the monthly mortgage payments are relatively high in the beginning.
-If you are a tax payer, this is not an ideal mortgage model either, since you will not be taking full advantage of the tax deductibility of mortgage interest.
+With a linear mortgage, you start to repay the mortgage loan by a fixed amount every month.
+On top of this, you pay interest, but the interest payments will reduce over time since you are gradually paying back the mortgage loan.
+Since the mortgage amount will decrease, so will your interest payments.

 With a linear mortgage you repay a fixed amount every month, plus the interest.
 Your debt is reduced every month, which also reduces the interest.
 A linear mortgage is useful when you want to pay off your mortgage as quickly as possible, although initial repayments are relatively high.

 This type of mortgage offers a high level of security.
-With a Bankspaarhypotheek you will save money at a fixed rate.
-This rate is equal to the mortgage interest rate, and at the end of the term you will be sure that you have saved enough money to repay the mortgage loan.
-Simultaneously you are optimizing your tax break, since you are keeping the interest payments constant at their original level.
-It is also possible to invest rather than save in a Bankspaar account, however there is always some risk involved when investing rather than saving in cash.
-If you take out one such a mortgage, you may no longer be entitled to mortgage tax relief.
+With a bankspaarhypotheek you will save money at a fixed rate.
+This rate is equal to the mortgage interest rate, and at the end of the term, you will be sure that you have saved enough money to repay the mortgage loan.

 • Interest paid on your mortgage (Tax deductible for maximum 30 years)